Leviasan/System/Leviasan.System/Readme.md

 #### How using with Oracle database:
 Prepare:
 ```
-    /// <summary>
-    /// Represents an Oracle SQL statement that is executed while connected to a data source.
-    /// </summary>
-    /// <typeparam name="TRequest">The data type describing the input parameters.</typeparam>
-    /// <typeparam name="TResponse">The type of the result returned SQL statement.</typeparam>

     public interface IOracleSqlStatement<TRequest, TResponse> : ISqlStatement<OracleParameterCollection, OracleDataReader, TRequest, TResponse>
     {
-        /// <summary>
-        /// Specifies the binding method in the collection.
-True if the parameters are bound by name.
-False if the parameters are bound by position.
-        /// </summary>
         bool BindByName { get; }
     }
-    /// <summary>
-    /// Represents an Oracle SQL statement builder.
-    /// </summary>
-    /// <typeparam name="TRequest">The data type describing the input parameters.</typeparam>
-    /// <typeparam name="TResponse">The type of the result returned SQL statement.</typeparam>
     public interface IOracleSqlStatementBuilder<TRequest, TResponse> : ISqlStatementBuilder<OracleParameterCollection, OracleDataReader, TRequest, TResponse>
     {
-        /// <summary>
-        /// Specifies the binding method in the collection.
-True if the parameters are bound by name.
-False if the parameters are bound by position.
-        /// </summary>
-        /// <param name="bindByName">Is the binding parameter by name.</param>
         IOracleSqlStatementBuilder<TRequest, TResponse> SetBindByName(bool bindByName);
     }
-    /// <summary>
-    /// Allows configuration for an Oracle SQL statement to be factored into a separate class.
-    /// Implement this interface, applying configuration for the SQL statement in the <see cref="ISqlStatementDirector{TCollection, TReader, TBuilder, TRequest, TResponse}.Configure(TBuilder)"/> method,
-    /// and then apply the configuration using <see cref="ISqlPackageBuilder.ApplyConfiguration{TCollection, TReader, TBuilder, TRequest, TResponse}(ISqlStatementDirector{TCollection, TReader, TBuilder, TRequest, TResponse})"/>.
-    /// </summary>
-    /// <typeparam name="TRequest">The data type describing the input parameters.</typeparam>
-    /// <typeparam name="TResponse">The type of the result returned SQL statement.</typeparam>
     public interface IOracleSqlStatementDirector<TRequest, TResponse> : ISqlStatementDirector<OracleParameterCollection, OracleDataReader, OracleSqlStatementBuilder<TRequest, TResponse>, TRequest, TResponse>
     {
     }
-    /// <summary>
-    /// Represents an Oracle SQL package.
-    /// </summary>
     public abstract class OracleSqlPackage : SqlPackage<OracleParameterCollection, OracleDataReader>
     {
-        /// <summary>
-        /// The database context.
-        /// </summary>
         private readonly DbContext _context;

-        /// <summary>
-        /// Initializes a new instance of <see cref="OracleSqlPackage"/> class with specified database connection.
-        /// </summary>
-        /// <param name="context"></param>
         public OracleSqlPackage(DbContext context)
         {
             _context = context ?? throw new ArgumentNullException(nameof(context));
         }

-        /// <summary>
-        /// The database connection.
-        /// </summary>
         public override DbConnection Connection => _context?.Database.GetDbConnection();
     }
-    /// <summary>
-    /// Represents an Oracle SQL statement that is executed while connected to a data source.
-    /// </summary>
-    /// <typeparam name="TRequest">The data type describing the input parameters.</typeparam>
-    /// <typeparam name="TResponse">The type of the result returned SQL statement.</typeparam>
     public sealed class OracleSqlStatement<TRequest, TResponse> : SqlStatement<OracleParameterCollection, OracleDataReader, TRequest, TResponse>, IOracleSqlStatement<TRequest, TResponse>
     {
-        /// <summary>
-        /// Specifies the binding method in the collection.
-True if the parameters are bound by name.
-False if the parameters are bound by position.
-        /// </summary>
         public bool BindByName { get; set; }

-        /// <summary>
-        /// Creates full configured a new instance of <see cref="OracleCommand"/> class.
-        /// </summary>
-        /// <param name="connection">The database connection.</param>
-        /// <param name="request">The object that represents the request data.</param>
         public override DbCommand CreateDbCommand(DbConnection connection, TRequest request)
         {
             var command = (OracleCommand)base.CreateDbCommand(connection, request);